Find Affordable College Courses

 Baltimore, MD

-Coppin State University did quite well in this year’s ranking of the most popular places for social sciences students to get a master’s degree.
-It came in at #7 on the list.
-Coppin is a small public school located in the large city of Baltimore.
+With a ranking of #7, Coppin State University did quite well on this year’s most popular schools for social sciences students working on their master’s degree.
+Coppin is a small public school located in the city of Baltimore.

 Of the 6 students majoring in social sciences at Coppin, 33% are male and 67% are female.

-Read full report on Social Sciences at Coppin State University
+Full Social Sciences at Coppin State University Report

 #7